-In previous blogs, we have explored why it’s so important to talk about money during different times of transition and how to engage the millennials in the conversation.
-We have taken you through four of the five steps necessary to have productive conversations based on my experience as a financial advisor.
-More recently, we focused on reminding you to ask for help to plan and execute the talks.
+Previously, we have explored why it’s so important to talk about money during different times of transition and how to engage the millennials in the conversation.
+We have taken you through four of the five steps necessary to have productive conversations.
+In the most recent one, we focused on reminding you to ask for help to plan and execute the talks.
 We urged you to choose the right professionals to fill the voids in skills and experience and include a third party with a more neutral perspective.
 As we discussed, these talks are like Shakespearean plays, filled with raw human emotion and drama typical to family units and heightened when money is the topic.
 It is really hard to try and go it alone.

-Now as we deal with the Covid-19 crisis and the economic and health crisis that surround it, these talks seem more critical than ever.
+Now it seems these talks seem more critical than ever.
 As Sean O’ Casey reminded us, “The world’s a stage and most of us are desperately unrehearsed. “ The talks require a fair amount of preparation, practice and “rehearsals” to reach the goals you are tackling, whether it is successfully navigating retirement, estate transfers, new marriages, long term health issues or a change in financial circumstances.
-And the time is now.
-Given the impact of Covid-19, we may in face see changes in financial circumstances not experienced since the Great Depression.

-Having sound financial plans in place is only the beginning.
-Now with the economic uncertainty surrounding this crisis, changes to the plans may need to be made and new conversations with family members scheduled to discuss the updates.
-In the final, fifth step, “Practice, Practice, Practice,” we need to create a plan for having the conversations and then continue to “repeat as often as is required”.
+Having a sound financial plan in place is only the beginning.
+As always, with economic uncertainty surrounding us, changes to the plans may need to be made and new conversations with family members scheduled to discuss the updates.
+In the final, fifth step, “Practice Makes Perfect”, we need to create a plan for having the conversations and then continue to “repeat as necessary”.
 This means the first round of talks will probably not get you where you need to go.
 You most likely have to commit time and effort to a series of talks.

-Lori has designed her practice to help clients keep up with the pace of change in their lives, have time to reflect and satisfy security, lifestyle and legacy concerns.
-With her team and the professionals at Morgan Stanley, she acts as a personal CFO for her clients.
+Lori has designed her team practice to help clients keep up with the pace of change in their lives, have time to reflect and satisfy security, lifestyle and legacy concerns.
+With her team and the professionals at Morgan Stanley, she acts as a personal chief financial officer for her clients.
 The Sackler Group chooses to work with a limited number of clients for whom they can have a meaningful impact.

 Lori has the distinction of holding three designations: CERTIFIED FINANCIAL PLANNERTM, CERTIFIED INVESTMENT MANAGEMENT ANALYST®, and FAMILY WEALTH DIRECTOR.
 An established thought leader, Lori has published numerous articles and books, including “The M Word: The Money Talk Every Family Needs to Have” and “The M Word Journal: How to Have the Money Talk.”
 She also created and hosted a popular radio program in New York City.

 Lori earned her BA with Distinction from the University of Michigan and holds an MS in Marketing and Finance from the University of Texas.
 She is also an accredited (non-practicing) CPA and is a member of the NJ Society of Certified Public Accountants.
-Morgan Stanley honored Lori with appointments to the exclusive Regional and National Financial Advisor Councils, and named her an Alternative Investments Director.
-In 2020 and 2017, Forbes Magazine named Lori one of the Top 200 Women Financial Advisors in the U.S. in 2017, 2018 and 2020, and chose her as one of the Best-in-State Wealth Advisors in the U.S. in 2018.*
+Morgan Stanley honored Lori with appointments to the exclusive Regional and National Financial Advisor Councils, and named her an Alternative Investments Director and Impact Investing Director.
+In 2020 and 2017, Forbes Magazine named Lori one of the Top 200 Women Financial Advisors in the U.S. in 2017, 2018, 2020 and 2021, and chose her as one of the Best-in-State Wealth Advisors in the U.S. in 2018 and 2021.*